 This course is designed for educators (teachers in mainstream and special education, advisory teachers and SENCOs, teaching assistants and paraprofessionals, speech and language therapists/pathologists) involved in delivering the Reading and Language Intervention for Children with Down Syndrome (RLI) .
 Parents with an interest in the intervention and how they can support their child's reading and language learning in partnership with their school may also benefit from the course.

 The course includes 6 modules, each of which includes a video presentation, handouts and an assessment.
 The video presentations can be viewed, handouts downloaded and assessments completed at any time.
-In addition, course participants are invited to join an online discussion forum with DSE tutors for the opportunity to ask questions and seek additional advice.
+In addition, course participants can contact DSE tutors to ask questions and seek additional advice.
 Course participants should plan to spend a minimum of 12 hours studying to complete the course and assessments.

 The course is accessible to participants in any country.
 A computer with a modern web browser and a reliable Internet connection sufficient for streaming videos is required.

 This course is designed to supplement the RLI handbook, which is also accompanied by online resources, including video clips illustrating the activities, assessment and record keeping forms, and example teaching materials.
 It is assumed that course participants will have access to the handbook to work with.